team-datagram-rocket/Gira-the-explorer/docs/README.md

 Sprint goal better described: _“Buttons and status information shown on level 1.
 All 3 modals with answer alternatives are followed when pressing "Submit your answer".
 You answer what continent, country and area in which you think you are and you get a specific answer based on the 3 answers.
 Furthermore, a score board is shown followed by information about level 2.
 Then a quiz question and 4 answer alternatives are shown based on your location and you can press on a button to submit your answer"._

-The **Sprint Demo** for sprint 2 is on the 8th of May at 08:15-10:00 in Ka-Sal B.
+The **Sprint Demo** for sprint 2 is on the 8th of May at 08:15-10:00 in Ka-Sal A.

 Names of **stories** accepted for this sprint: (listed in order of priority) User Interface (UI) elements level 1